DestinE-Climate-DT/one_pass/docs/source/the_data_request.rst

    save: True
    checkpoint: True
    checkpoint_filepath: "/file/path/to/checkpoint/"
-   out_filepath: "/file/path/to/save/"
+   save_filepath: "/file/path/to/save/"

-All of the above key:value pairs must be present, even if not required for your requested statistic.
-In this case, keep the output as ``None``.
+Most of the key:value pairs listed above must be present in the request.
+The exception is ``output_freq``, which will default to the value provided for ``stat_freq`` if it is not provided, while both ``checkpoint_filepath`` and ``save_filepath`` are not required if ``checkpoint`` and ``save`` have respectively been set to False.
+Other (optional) key:value pairs can be passed if required by a specific statistic.
+These are explained below.

-The same information can also be passed directly in python as a dictionary:
+The same request can also be passed directly in python as a dictionary:

 .. code-block:: python

    pass_dic = {"stat" : "mean",
-   "percentile_list" : None,
-   "thresh_exceed" : None,
    "stat_freq": "daily",
    "output_freq": "daily",
    "time_step": 60,